enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

 If there's no machine file for the machine you're on, you will have to do a small amount of porting.
-However, we have attempted to provide a wipe base of Makefiles, so you should be able to find one that is close, if not identical, to the machine you are attempting to run Enzo on.
+However, we have attempted to provide a wide base of Makefiles, so you should be able to find one that is close, if not identical, to the machine you are attempting to run Enzo on.
 The basic steps are as follows: